-The conference will take place from Friday afternoon, October 21st to Saturday, October 22nd, 2016.
-All conference sessions are hosted in the University Center at The University of Tennessee at Chattanooga in Chattanooga, Tennessee.
-If you have any questions, please contact Dr. Chris Cunningham via email at firstname.lastname@example.org or by phone at 423-425-4264.
+The RCIO 2019 conference will take place from Friday afternoon, October 25 through Saturday, October 26, 2019.
+All conference sessions are hosted in the University Center at The University of Tennessee at Chattanooga (UTC) in Chattanooga, Tennessee.
+Questions?
+Contact Dr. Chris Cunningham via email at firstname.lastname@example.org or by phone at 423-425-4264.

 Friday afternoon - free student-focused sessions

-2:30 - 3:25 PM, Taking your education to the next level: getting into graduate school, Dr. Chris Cunningham, Dr. Alex Zelin, and Dr. Tim Huelsman
+2:30 - 3:25 PM, Taking your education to the next level: getting into graduate school

 - Ask for the CHAIOP/RCIO group and have fun